Diversionary foreign policy: Conditions that lead to diversionary foreign policy

 The purpose of diversionary foreign policy is to divert the attention of the public away from domestic issues.
 This means that the conditions leading to diversionary tactics include any sort of domestic unrest.
 This incorporates dissatisfaction with domestic policies and poor economic conditions.
 The theory predicts that the use of external force will increase the chance of reelection, so it would be used during a time when the president does not seem to have a good chance of reelection.
 The necessary conditions of the opposing state differ based on which theory one ascribes to, traditional or contemporary.
 The traditional view of diversionary foreign policy suggests that a state will target another in which conflict is likely to be prolonged, which would be against states with comparable military capabilities.
 According to this point of view, the prospect of victory is not the most important aspect in choosing an enemy because it is based on a sociological "in-group/out-group" perspective.
 This refers to the increase of cohesion among the "in-group" because of the common enemy or "out-group".
 On the other hand, contemporary diversionary theory states that, due to the uncertainty of international relations and the high cost of war, a state is more likely to prey on a weaker state where victory will be more quickly and easily obtained.

 Overall, diversionary foreign policy is more likely seen in a major power because they are less constrained by the international community.
 It is also seen more in democracies where the government needs to be more responsive to public sentiment.

 Election cycles have a lot to do with diversionary wars because a war ideally increases the chance that the incumbent administration will remain.

+The dynamics of diversionary behavior in nondemocratic regimes is less clear, as autocratic leaders may not be beholden to election cycles or may be less affected by negative sentiment in ways their democratic counterparts would be, and thus may not be a cause of diversionary war.
+Autocracies thus face varying levels of domestic constraint and diverse goals which may be absent in representative societies, and the leadership of these states may not wish to risk war.
+The institutional composition of a regime may serve as a determining factor in the diversionary goals and resultant choice of diversionary foreign policy in these states, as the level of control in highly institutionalized autocracies allows for the effective use of traditionally overlooked, and comparatively peaceful diversionary strategies outside of war.